TokyoRobotics/toroboeye_ros2/README.md

 - If you don't have pytoroboeye package, Please contact us.

 ### ROS2 installation
-This operation is unnecessary if ROS Melodic Morenia has already been installed.
+This operation is unnecessary if ROS2 Galactic Geochelone has already been installed.

 #### Install ROS2 Galactic Geochelone
 Install build essentials